dannypv05261/x728-ups-auto-shutdown/README.md

 You can test the program by keeping plugin and eject the power supply cable connected to the UPS, and you can find how robust the program is ~.

-This is based on the sample script in https://github.com/geekworm-com/x728
+This is based on the sample script in [official guidelines](https://github.com/geekworm-com/x728/blob/master/x728.sh)